 For the over-21 crowd, the nightlife in Oklahoma City continues to expand as the city expands.
-One of the best recent additions is Ponyboy, a bar in Uptown 23rd that features smoke-free dancing upstairs.
+One of the best local spots is Ponyboy, a bar in Uptown 23rd that features smoke-free dancing upstairs.
 Ponyboy is equipped with a DJ and a full bar, and the vibe is “all skill levels welcome.”
-As owner Rachel Cope put it, “I want a place where people don’t judge you for how you dance.”
-She succeeded.

 Bricktown is home to several clubs, including Club One15 and Dream Nightclub, both DJ-driven, eclectic hotspots.
 Full bar service is available at both, and just being in Bricktown puts you in proximity to dozens of other bars and restaurants, all easily accessible on foot.

 Looking for more conversation and less noise?
 The Pump Bar and Bunker Club, both in Uptown 23rd, are popular destinations for locals.
 Pump has a huge outdoor area with full food and bar service, as well as outdoor games, music and an eclectic crowd there for conversation with friends.
 Depending on the night, you might even be able to catch a show – movie or music – at Tower Theatre.